tju01/lm-eval-for-chat-models/chat-templates.md

 ## 2.2 Implementing the chat templates

+There are many options for where and how chat templates can be implemented.

+While the vast majority of chat models use a chat template that just involves some simple string concatenation like this, **[some models](https://huggingface.co/openchat/openchat#conversation-template) require working on a token level** due to the `tokenize(A) + tokenize(B) != tokenize(A + B)` problem.
+A correct implementation also needs to take this into account.

+### 2.2.1 Implementation in lm-evaluation-harness itself

 Implement the code that maps the conversation to a prompt string or list of tokens.

+### 2.2.2 Using an external library

+FastChat

 There are a some existing libraries, but I hadn't found one that is suitable for evaluation due to insufficient stability, correctness and system message support.
 The current implementations from FastEval could be moved into a separate library, but I will also look again to see if there is a good existing library for this by now.

-While the vast majority of chat models use a chat template that just involves some simple string concatenation like this, **[some models](https://huggingface.co/openchat/openchat#conversation-template) require working on a token level** due to the `tokenize(A) + tokenize(B) != tokenize(A + B)` problem.
-A correct implementation also needs to take this into account.
+### 2.2.3 Using the new HF transformers implementation

 https://huggingface.co/docs/transformers/main/en/chat_templating